HarirFahem/SNAKE/README.md

     setPlainText("High Score: " + QString::number(highscore));
 }
 ```

-We add finally the music to our game by the QMediaPlaylist, we have 3 sounds: one for playing,second for eating and the third for losing :
+We add finally the music to our game by the QMediaPlaylist, we have 3 sounds: one for playing,second for eating and the third and the last one for losing :

 ```javascript